xwmx/nb/README.md

 #### Sync Conflict Resolution

-When [`nb sync`](#sync) encounters a conflict in a text file and can't merge overlapping local and remote changes, `nb` saves both versions within the file, separated by git conflict markers.
+When [`nb sync`](#sync) encounters a conflict in a text file and can't cleanly merge overlapping local and remote changes, `nb` saves both versions within the file separated by git conflict markers.
 Use [`nb edit`](#edit) to remove the conflict markers and delete any unwanted text.